-Despite a significant non-Muslim minority presence in the country and strong condemnation from international rights group, in 2014 Brunei became the first East Asian country to adopt strict Islamic sharia law which allows punishment such as stoning for adultery and amputation for theft.
+In 2014 Brunei became the first East Asian country to adopt strict Islamic Sharia law which allows punishment such as stoning for adultery and amputation for theft.

 The Sultan of Brunei, Hassanal Bolkiah, is one of the world's longest-reigning and few remaining absolute monarchs.
 He was crowned in August 1968 following the abdication of his father, Sir Haji Omar Ali Saifuddin.

 Upon Brunei's independence in 1984, he appointed himself prime minister and in 1991, introduced an ideology called Malay Muslim Monarchy, which presented the monarch as the defender of the faith.

 He is one of the world's richest individuals and in a country where the standard of living is high, appears to enjoy genuine popularity amongst his subjects.
 More recently however, he has faced criticism over the introduction of Islamic Sharia law in the country.

 Brunei's media are neither diverse nor free.
 The private press is either owned or controlled by the royal family.
 Broadcasting is dominated by state radio and TV.

 Media workers exercise self-censorship when covering politics and religion.